pierrepaleo/opencl_intro/4_Profiling/index.rst

 ---------

-Profile execution time for a separable convolution *versus* a non-separable convolution.
+1) Profile execution time for a separable convolution *versus* a non-separable convolution.

+Kernels are available at `<https://github.com/pierrepaleo/opencl_intro/tree/master/solutions/opencl>`_

+2) Modify the work-group size.
+Which size gives you the best performances ?

 ----